markusmoenig/Eldiron/docs/docs/creator/docks/tile_picker_editor.md

 ---
-title: "Tile Picker & Editor"
+title: "Tile Picker"
 sidebar_position: 3
 ---

 ![Tile Picker](/img/screenshots/dungeon3d_iso.png)

+The **Tile Picker** dock is the main asset browser and assignment dock for map work.
+It is used to:

+- browse project tiles, tile groups, and node groups
+- organize them in collections
+- preview and select the current tile source
+- apply or clear that source on geometry
+- open the pixel editor or node graph editor via [Edit / Maximize](/docs/creator/actions/#edit--maximize)

-The tile picker dock is open when working on maps, like regional maps or screens.
-The currently selected tile is used by the **Apply Tile** button in the dock toolbar, by the **Clear Tile** button for removing a tile source, and by the [Rect](/docs/creator/tools/rect) tool.
+The currently selected source is used by the **Apply Tile** button in the dock toolbar, by **Clear Tile**, and by tools such as [Rect](/docs/creator/tools/rect).

-In Region geometry, these buttons work in two modes:

-- direct geometry mode: apply or clear the selected sector/linedef/vertex material source
-- action slot mode: if the current action exposes HUD material slots, apply or clear the currently selected HUD icon slot instead

-This is used by actions such as **Build Room**, where `ROOM`, `FLOOR`, `WALL`, and `CEIL` can be assigned directly from the tile picker before the action is applied.

-## Tile Picker Buttons
+## Sources

+The tile picker can show several source types:

+- **Tile**: a single authored pixel tile
+- **Tile Group**: an authored grouped source made of several tiles
+- **Node Group**: a procedural grouped source generated from a tile graph

+All three can be selected from the tile picker.
+A single tile can be applied directly, while groups can be applied as grouped surface content where supported.

+## Tabs And Views

+The tile picker is not just one flat list anymore.
+It supports several views:

+- **Project**: all project tiles and groups
+- **Collections**: curated views of shared assets with their own board layout
+- **Treasury**: installed reusable content

+Collections are views, not copies.
+The same tile or group can appear in several collections, but each collection keeps its own board placement.

+## Entering Groups

+Double-clicking a tile group opens it inside the tile picker so you can inspect its member tiles.

+Inside a group:

+- you can select individual member tiles
+- those member selections can be applied as normal single-tile sources
+- pressing `Escape` leaves the group again

+Node groups are edited in the node graph editor rather than directly inside the tile picker board.

+Node groups can also be used as reusable graph layers inside other node graphs.
+That layering workflow is described in [Tile Node Graph](/docs/creator/docks/tile_node_graph).

+## Applying Sources

 ### Apply Tile

-Apply the currently selected tile from the tile picker.
+Apply the currently selected source from the tile picker.

 Behavior:

-- in normal geometry editing, it assigns the tile to the currently selected geometry/material slot
+- in normal geometry editing, it assigns the selected source to the currently selected geometry/material slot
-- in Region geometry, if the currently selected action exposes HUD material slots, it assigns the tile to the currently selected action icon slot instead
+- in Region geometry, if the current action exposes HUD material slots, it assigns the selected source to the currently selected action icon slot instead
 - on screens, it keeps the existing screen-specific material assignment behavior

 Use this together with the HUD icon selection to decide which slot is being edited.